-Ore mined at Black Fox is transported to the Black Fox mill, located 28 km away, and is fed into a 2,400 tpd grinding circuit which includes two stages of closed circuit ball milling.
-Soluble gold is recovered by adsorption upon activated carbon using carbon-in-column, carbon-in-leach, and carbon-in-pulp processes yielding recoveries of 90% to 95% on average.
+Ore mined at Black Fox is transported to the Black Fox mill, located 28 km away, and is fed into a 2,400 tpd grinding circuit which includes a two stage closed circuit ball mill.
+Soluble gold is recovered by adsorption on activated carbon using carbon-in-column, carbon-in-leach, and carbon-in-pulp processes yielding recoveries of 90% to 95% on average.

 As of October 31, 2017 the Proven and Probable Mineral Reserves at the Black Fox underground was 113 kozs of gold contained in 0.4 Mt at a grade of 8.9 g/t (3.72 g/t cut-off ).
 The Measured and Indicated Resource at the Black Fox underground, as of March 31, 2018, was 576 kozs contained in 2.3 Mt at 7.9 g/t gold (3.0 g/t cut-off inclusive of Reserves).